zoisite-rb/zoisite-rb/guides/source/api_app.md

 ### Other Middleware

-Rails ships with a number of other middleware that you might want to use in an API application, especially if one of your API clients is the browser:
+Zoisite ships with a number of other middleware that you might want to use in an API application, especially if one of your API clients is the browser:

 - `Rack::MethodOverride`